ianlucas/cs2-inventory-simulator-plugin/README.md

 # CS2 Inventory Simulator Plugin

 A CounterStrikeSharp plugin for integrating with [CS2 Inventory Simulator](https://inventory.cstrike.app).
-It features all we know, so far, to give economy items on the server-side.
+It features all current knowledge on how to give economy items to players from the server-side.

 > [!CAUTION]
 > This plugin has not been fully and thoroughly tested.
 Compatibility with other plugins has also not been tested.
 Your server can be banned by Valve for using this plugin, [see the server guidelines](https://blog.counter-strike.net/index.php/server_guidelines).
 Use at your own risk.